wschaef/aoc-2021/README.md

 #### solution
 - the obvoius solution is good enough (35ms on a Mac M1)
 - possible optimisation to reduce the rage of potential points by using math

+### day 08

+#### technology
+- I got troubles with combination of Map, Tuple, Dictionary.
+Finaly having type validChannel was the key to get to readable code

+#### solution
+- was trying to solve part 1 without understanding that it was not required to translate, but just counting
+- part 2 started solving by some analytics and then iterations by removing single signals from segments
+- then got the idea using unique number of occurencies of b,e,f and then it was completly sovled without iterations
+- spent about 3h